 Applying for a personal loan is an important financial decision.

-Since there are so many details to consider, you may want to take your time as you compare your options with the idea of making the best possible decision.
+There are a lot of details to consider, so you may want to take the time to compare your options with the goal of making the best possible choice.

 With a fixed rate and fixed term, you’ll know exactly how much you’re expected to pay each month and when you will have paid the loan off in full.

-Even though the terms and conditions of a personal loan are straightforward, there are many key questions to answer before signing on the dotted line.
+Even though the terms and conditions of a personal loan can be straightforward, there are many key questions to answer before signing on the dotted line.

 What Banks Offer the Lowest Fees for Personal Loans?